Pegahka/GenerativeAxonModel/README.md

-# A Generative Model for Axonal Growth in primary visual cortex - ReadME
+# A Generative Model for Canonical Axonal Growth in Primary Visual Cortex - ReadME

 This code corresponds to a generative model of axonal growth as described in: